 Water play is a tremendously fun sensory play option for toddlers and preschoolers, and is a low-cost activity station, which is relatively easy to clean up.
 (You’ll want to have a lot of towels available, but it’s easier than sweeping or vacuuming around the sensory table!
 You may also consider offering smocks to keep clothes dry.)
 You can learn about the benefits of water play at the bottom of this post.

-I had more ideas than I could include, without making this post even longer than it is, so I have included LOTS of links: some are links to more pictures, or to articles with lots more details on that idea, and some are affiliate links that take you to Amazon where you can learn more about the item or purchase it (I get a small affiliate bonus, at no additional cost to you).
+I had more ideas than I could fit in, without making this post even longer than it is, so I have included LOTS of links: some are links to more pictures or to articles with lots more details on that idea, and some are affiliate links that take you to Amazon where you can learn more about the item or purchase it (I get a small affiliate bonus, at no additional cost to you).
 Check them out!

 Water Tables and other Containers

 Many of these activities work well in the bathtub at home, or you can set up a sensory sink.
 You can use a wading pool outdoors.
 You can use a big shallow plastic tub or underbed storage bin, either on the floor or on a table.
-Or even just a cake pan and a pot on the kitchen counter will accommodate a lot of water exploration (read about 1 inch water play).
+Or even just a cake pan or a pot on the kitchen counter will accommodate a lot of water exploration (read about 1 inch water play).
 For home use, any of these options will suit your needs just fine.
-Even though you can find lots of cheap water tables, you don’t need to buy any specialty equipment that will end up in a land-fill someday.
+Even though you can find lots of cheap water tables, you don’t need to buy any specialty equipment, especially because all those plastic toddler toys will end up in a land-fill someday.

 For a day care or preschool that will use this option regularly for a long time, it’s worth investing in a good water table.
 Make sure it has a drain in the bottom and that it’s easy to lift the tub up out of the frame to dump it.
 (It’s nice to have options.)
 Also wheels are helpful for moving it around either empty or full (ideally, locking wheels so it won’t roll when kids lean on it).
 And it’s nice to have a table with a cover so on days you don’t want water play, you can put on the lid and use it as an extra table.
 Pay attention to the height: for toddlers choose an 18 inch table, for preschoolers, a 21 to 25 inch table.
 Some tables are adjustable.
 If you’re choosing one for an outdoor location, choose a plastic table rather than wood.

 Think about where in your room to place the tub – near a water source for ease of filling, and near a drain for ease of dumping.
-But not near the snack table – see clean-up notes below.
+But not near the snack table or the sensory table!
+See clean-up notes below.

 Tools for the Water Table